albar965/littlenavmap-manual/src/en/MAPTHEMES.rst

 properties defined in the map's DGML file.

-More maps and information about map configuration and DGML files can be found here on the Marble/KDE pages:
+More maps and information about map configuration and DGML files can be found here on the Marble and KDE pages:

 -  Download more maps for the Marble widget (only Earth maps are supported in ``Little Navmap``): `Additional